Vulnerabilities in Windows

 There are Windows Alternatives

 This is partly due to their relative smaller footprint in the computer world and partly due to better design.
-There has been more vulnerabilities in Apple computers since they've gained in popularity, so you should check for security solutions specific to your operating system to be safe.
+Apple computers have received more attention from hackers and malicious software since macOS and iOS have increased popularity, so you should check for security solutions specific to your operating system to be safe.